-Academic Student Employees (teaching assistants, readers, Tutors) are represented by the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
+Academic Student Employees (teaching assistants, readers, Tutors) and GSRs are represented by the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW).
 The contract covers Academic Student Employee policies, rights, terms of employment, benefits and grievances.
 The policies in this contract supersede any in this handbook.
-GSRs are not represented by a collective bargaining unit.